ymode/qq/README.md

 🔑 Ensure your [OpenAI](https://openai.com/api/) API Key is exported in the following format: ```export OPENAI_API_KEY=your openai key```

-💻 Automatic Setup: In your Term, paste the following
+💻 Automatic Setup: In your Term, paste the following (target qql.py instead of qq.py if you want to use llama-3 instead of gpt-4o-mini)

 ```export OPENAI_API_KEY=your OpenAI API key
 git clone https://github.com/ymode/qq.git